-Neos launches IoT powered home insurance UK-wide
+Neos launches IoT-powered home insurance UK-wide

 Challenger bank Monzo raises another £71M from Goodwater Capital, Stripe and Michael Moritz

 What do you get if you combine the Internet of Things with the business of home insurance?
-UK startup Neos is hoping the answer is prevention rather than (just) payouts.
+U.K. startup Neos is hoping the answer is prevention rather than (just) payouts.

-Its home insurance product is intended to lean on sensor tech and wireless connectivity to reduce home-related risks — like fire and water damage, break ins and burglary — by having customers install a range of largely third-party Internet-connected sensors inside their home, included in the price of the insurance product.
+Its home insurance product is intended to lean on sensor tech and wireless connectivity to reduce home-related risks — like fire and water damage, break-ins and burglary — by having customers install a range of largely third-party internet-connected sensors inside their home, included in the price of the insurance product.
 So it’s a smart home via the insured backdoor, as it were.

 Customers also get an app to manage the various sensors so they can monitor and even control some of the connected components, which can include motion sensors, cameras and smoke detectors.